Learning in Oak Class

 We follow the Twinkl Spelling scheme and learn a different rule each week.
 Our spelling tests are on a Thursday.

-Information for Autumn Term 2025
+Information for Summer Term 2026

 English